vik-s/quartz/content/projects/newsletter/long form/SuperHet-Part1.md

 Armstrong used the concept of regeneration to build a receiver.
 The single vacuum tube acted both as a detector and as an amplifier.
 He used inductive coils to generate feedback and immediately saw the difficulty implementing it like this.
 He had to precisely adjust the coils orientation to provide just the right feedback at a given frequency, to get the receiver to work.

 Interestingly another scientist named Reginald Fessenden conceived of the term hetero-(different) dyning (mixing).
-He viewed it as a beat frequency that you observe in audio whose frequency is the different of the two underlying frequencies.
+He viewed it as a beat frequency that you observe in audio whose frequency is the difference of the two underlying frequencies.
 But he incorrectly "mixed-up" the phenomenon of interference with the multiplicative process of mixing two radio signals.

 Armstrong eventually figured it out and put it to good use.
 Instead of trying to convert the modulated signal to audio frequencies, he converted it to an intermediate frequency range of about 10kHz.
 At these frequencies, vacuum tubes had enough gain that they did not need regeneration and its associated tuning headaches.